-What's different about Mount Mary's International Studies Major?
+What's different about Mount Mary's Global Studies Major?

 Experience an Interdisciplinary Curriculum and Study Abroad

 All global studies majors are required to participate in a study abroad experience of at least four weeks.
 Read what fellow Mount Mary students had to say about their study abroad experiences.

 Several scholarships are available to help global studies majors pay for their study abroad program:

 - World Languages Scholarship: This scholarship is available to global studies and Spanish majors who participate in any study abroad program.
 Criteria include high academic performance and financial need.